laurent22/joplin/README.md

 - Desktop, mobile and terminal applications.
 - [Web Clipper](https://github.com/laurent22/joplin/blob/dev/readme/clipper.md) for Firefox and Chrome.
-- End To End Encryption (E2EE)
+- End To End Encryption (E2EE).
-- Note history (revisions)
+- Note history (revisions).
 - Synchronisation with various services, including Nextcloud, Dropbox, WebDAV and OneDrive.
+- Offline first, so the entire data is always available on the device even without an internet connection.
 - Import Enex files (Evernote export format) and Markdown files.
 - Export JEX files (Joplin Export format) and raw files.
 - Support notes, to-dos, tags and notebooks.
-- Goto Anything feature.
 - Sort notes by multiple criteria - title, updated time, etc.
 - Support for alarms (notifications) in mobile and desktop applications.
-- Offline first, so the entire data is always available on the device even without an internet connection.
 - Markdown notes, which are rendered with images and formatting in the desktop and mobile applications.
 Support for extra features such as math notation and checkboxes.
+- Choice of both Markdown and Rich Text (WYSIWYG) editors.
-- File attachment support - images are displayed, and other files are linked and can be opened in the relevant application.
+- File attachment support - images are displayed, other files are linked and can be opened in the relevant application.
+- Inline display of PDF, video and audio files.
+- Goto Anything feature.
 - Search functionality.
 - Geo-location support.
-- Supports multiple languages
+- Supports multiple languages.
 - External editor support - open notes in your favorite external editor with one click in Joplin.
+- Extensible functionality through plugin and data APIs.
+- Template support with data variables for auto creation of time & dates.
+- Custom CSS support for customisation of both the rendered markdown and overall user interface.
+- Customisable layout allows toggling, movement and sizing of various elements.
+- Keyboard shortcuts are editable and allow binding of most Joplin commands with export/import functionality.

 # Importing